lisatran251/SQL_Project_Data_Job_Analysis/README.md

 1. What are the top 10 high-paying jobs in 2023?

-2. What are the top 5 skills required?
+2. What are the top 5 skills required for data scientist?

 3. What are the top 10 companies offered jobs without a degree?